zazadeng/CMSModellingHelper/README.md

 As programmers, we will not use our bare eyes(**by dumping SQLs documenting in a spreadsheet into the app one by one**) to test cases and we love to document all the cases in Junit fashion.
 Pax Exam and Karaf could be useful when tests get really big, but for now, I decide to roll my own test bundle(com.wcb.cms.modelmaker.integrationtest) and dump it in production container(instead of a smaller lightweight container which is promoted by Karaf).
 So we will do the following steps in Eclipse to get each test cases documented:

 1.	add tests in IntegrationTest.java,
 2.	run both com.wcb.cms.modelmaker and com.wcb.cms.modelmaker.integrationtest (by adding then the server) under the Geronimo server.
 We will see the test result in the console.
-It will be definitely helpful if we run server in debug mode.
+It will be definitely helpful if we run the server in debug mode.

 ##TODOs
--JUNIT more
+- Making the query part async.
+- More SQL tests

 ##REMOVED From TODOs
-- the servlet is async now.
+- the servlet is async now, so don't bother to debug through a browser(instead, use the process mentioning in Integration Testing section).
 A load(in concurrency folder) test are added to check on 100 concurrent access.
 - a dart client side broswer app(this app will target any brower) will be used instead of do-it-all service from the server side: UI and Logic concerns are seperated now.
 - a dart implementation will be used to generate a redis-script file; of course for the database, we will be using Redis instead of Sqlite, so the dependency on *ANTLR* and *SqlJet* will be in the past.